mergestat/docs/docs/mergestat-lite/usage/README.md

 Your current working directory will be used as the path to the git repository to query by default.
 Use the `--repo` flag to specify an alternate path, or even a remote repository reference (http(s) or ssh).
-`mergestat` will clone the remote repository to a temporary directory before executing a query.
+MergeStat Lite will clone the remote repository to a temporary directory before executing a query.

 You can also pass a query in via `stdin`: